 How it works:

-As the investigation moves forward the Victim Advocate will offer continued emotional support to the victims, assist with the return of property to the victim, as well as offer referrals to social service agencies to assist a victim with the ongoing problems resulting from the crime.
+As the investigation moves forward, the Victim Advocate will offer continued emotional support to the victims, assist with the return of property to the victim, and offer referrals to social service agencies to assist a victim with the ongoing problems resulting from the crime.
 The Victim Advocate will provide the victim with information about how the criminal justice system works and the status of the case.
 The Victim Advocate will ensure that the victim is aware of all the rights provided to them under the Georgia Crime Victim's Bill of Rights.

 The office for the Victim Advocate is located at the Forsyth County Sheriff's Office headquarters in Cumming.
-Anyone who has been victimized by a crime in Forsyth County, and needs assistance, has someone in place to offer him or her the assistance they need.
+Anyone who has been victimized by a crime in Forsyth County, and needs assistance, has someone in place to offer them the help they need.

-The Hi-Tech Crimes Unit is comprised of the Internet Crimes Against Children (ICAC), Hi-Tech Crimes, Sex offender Registry, and Crime Scene.
-ICAC Detectives work to safeguard children from sexual predators by investigating crimes involving child exploitation on the internet and track those involved with child pornography.
+The Hi-Tech Crimes Unit is comprised of the Internet Crimes Against Children (ICAC), Hi-Tech Crimes, and Sex offender Registry, ICAC Detectives work to safeguard children from sexual predators by investigating crimes involving child exploitation on the internet and track those involved with child pornography.
 Hi-Tech Crimes Detectives investigate the many other cyber-related crimes.

 The Hi-Tech Crimes investigative teams also conduct forensic examinations of cell phones, computers, and other types of digital media seized in investigations.